Valentin-Metz/writeup_factorio/readme.md

 It's very popular among computer science students, as it's the best parts of programming without any of the boring/exhausting parts.

-## Finding the bug:
+## Exploring the binary:

-Opening factorio in IDA to reverse engineer was just a fun project, but since I am very interested in security understanding the parsers was a first goal.
+Opening factorio in IDA to reverse engineer was a fun project.
+Since we are interested in security critical aspects, understanding the parser was a first goal.
 Most of it seemed pretty sane and uses C++ dynamic sized types.

+Reverse engineering a game isn't fundamentally different from a normal binary.
-There's not really a lot to say about how to reverse engineer a game, you open it in a disassembler, attach a debugger, find resources online and just piece stuff together piece by piece.
-At this point a big thanks to the developers for giving us debug symbols, however they could at least enable PIE.
+You open it in a disassembler, attach a debugger, find resources online, and piece stuff together piece by piece.
+At this point a big thanks to the developers for giving us debug symbols, although we do recommend that they enable PIE for future builds.

 There's not really a lot to say, except that following strings and function names into level loading code until I found the part which loads property-trees from